 New Americans in Alabama

 Immigrants, Latinos, and Asians account for growing shares of the economy and population in Alabama.
 Immigrants (the foreign-born) make up 3.4% of the state’s population, and over one-third of them are naturalized U.S. citizens who are eligible to vote.
 Immigrants are not only important to the state’s economy as workers, but also account for billions of dollars in tax revenue and consumer purchasing power.
-Moreover, Latinos and Asians (both foreign-born and native-born) wield $5.8 billion in consumer purchasing power, and the businesses they own had sales and receipts of $3.6 billion and employed more than 25,000 people at last count.
-At a time when the economy is still recovering, Alabama can ill-afford to alienate such a critical component of its labor force, tax base, and business community.
+Moreover, Latinos and Asians (both foreign-born and native-born) wield $6.5 billion in consumer purchasing power, and the businesses they own had sales and receipts of $3.6 billion and employed more than 25,000 people at last count.
+As the economy continues to grow, Alabama can ill-afford to alienate such a critical component of its labor force, tax base, and business community.

 Immigrants and their children are growing shares of Alabama’s population and electorate.